 Properties of Permanent Magnets

-Properties of Permanent Magnets.
 Permanent magnets are magnets with magnetic fields that do not dissipate under normal circumstances.
 They are made from hard ferromagnetic materials, which...